Now, more than ever, agile firms must track their marketing spend to ensure that it is producing results.

 Everyone knows that when you’re investing in a stock or a bond or a piece of real estate the goal is to “buy low and sell high.”
 Return on investment (ROI) for standard securities is fairly simple to understand.
 A positive ROI means your investment netted more than you put in.

 There are several more complicated ways to calculate ROI depending on the type of security or business venture being examined, but at base, that’s what is being talked about: how much money did you make?
+It’s a basic question with far-reaching implications, and, in these increasingly challenging times, optimal allocation of resources is absolutely vital to survival.

 For this reason, marketing ROI expert Rex Briggs, author of “What Sticks: Why Advertising Fails And How To Guarantee Yours Succeeds,” a best-selling book on the subject, suggests considering Return on Marketing Objective (ROMO) as a complementary tool.
 ROMI is extremely useful in short-term analysis, but ROMO is better at giving you the long-term, holistic picture of what your marketing efforts are doing for you.